-Haworthias, often dubbed as “polka-dotted” or “zebra” plants, are dainty succulent houseplants that are well-loved for their exotic, aloe vera-like appearance and soft, fleshy leaves.
-They resemble an aloe plant in many ways.
+Haworthias, often dubbed as “polka-dotted” or “zebra plant,” are dainty succulent houseplants that are well-loved for their exotic, aloe vera-like appearance and soft, fleshy leaves.
+They grow in a rosette pattern resembling an aloe plant in many ways.

 Haworthia succulents come in multiple classifications, with at least 60 named species and approximately 150 named varieties.

 Taking care of your new haworthia plants involves ensuring that their root system is well-established, making them a lovely and hardy addition to your home or garden.

 Due to their small size, filling a flowerbed of haworthia plants can be pretty expensive.
 As a result, owners would often propagate them instead of buying multiple Haworthias at a time.